cpuabuse/cards.js-sandbox/docs/README.md

 <a name="module_system.System+events"></a>

 #### *app.events*
-Events to be populated by loader.
+Events to be populated by the loader.
+System by itself does not do anything about the events themselves, it only confirms that the events were initialized.
+Ofcourse, if the events are fired, and failure to fire event is set to throw, or undocumented events encountered, it would make troubles(System and standard throws).

 **Kind**: instance abstract property of [<code>App</code>](#module_app.App)
 <a name="module_system.System+system"></a>

 #### app.system
-Contains system info.

 **Kind**: instance property of [<code>App</code>](#module_app.App)
+**Read only**: true
 <a name="module_system.System+addBehaviors"></a>

 #### app.addBehaviors(behaviors)